Blue Hill Meteorological Observatory Climate Data

 Campbell-Stokes Sunshine Recorder

-A Campbell-Stokes sunshine recorder (pictured) has been in use to measure bright sunshine duration at BHO since 1886, and this represents the longest such record of sunshine in North America.
+A Campbell-Stokes sunshine recorder has been in use to measure bright sunshine duration at BHO since 1886, representing the longest such record of sunshine in North America.
 The parameter is referred to as bright sunshine since sunlight must be of sufficient intensity to scorch a paper card placed under the glass sphere to record the daily duration of sunshine.
 The recently tabulated daily sunshine data have been studied to assess the presence of climate change signals, and a paper based on this work has been published in the Bulletin of the American Meteorological Society.

 Monthly Means and Extremes